3dlg-hcvc/minsu3d/README.md

 ## Pretrained Models

 We provide pretrained models for ScanNet v2 (trained on the v2 train split of 1201 scans).
-The pretrained model, corresponding config file, and performance on ScanNet v2 val set is reported below.
+The pretrained model, corresponding config file, and performance on ScanNet v2 val set are given below.
 Note that all Minsu3D models are trained from scratch.

 ### ScanNet v2 val set
 | Model      | Code | mean AP | AP 50% | AP 25% | Bbox AP 50% | Bbox AP 25% | Download |